vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_screenshots/create_template_4.png

-As you can see there is only one new fields on this page:
+As you can see there is only one new field on this page:

 * **id** - |id_field_def|

 Also there are several buttons here:

-Sublist buttons:
+Sublinks buttons:

 * **option** - this button opens template's option list.
 * **variables** - this button opens project's variables list.